Donald R. Morris

-Donald Robert Morris (November 11, 1924 - December 4/5, 2002) was an American naval officer, Central Intelligence Agency (CIA) officer, novelist, military historian and foreign affairs writer.
+Donald Robert Morris (November 11, 1924 - December 4/5, 2002) was an American naval officer, Central Intelligence Agency (CIA) officer, novelist, military historian, and foreign affairs writer.
 He joined the navy in 1942 and after World War Two studied electrical engineering at the United States Naval Academy.
 Morris served in the Korean War before joining the CIA in 1956, for whom he carried out anti-espionage duties in Berlin, Paris, Kinshasa and Vietnam.
 Morris had published a novel, China Station, in 1951 and in 1957 published Warm Bodies, based on his naval service; this was made into the film All Hands on Deck in 1961.
 In 1965 he published The Washing of the Spears, a history of the 1879 Anglo-Zulu War, a book he had worked on mainly during a five-year posting in Berlin.
 Morris retired from the CIA in 1972 and became a foreign affairs column writer for the Houston Post.
 He later published his own foreign affairs newsletter.

 Early life and career

 Donald Morris was born in New York City on November 11, 1924, to S. Fred and Vera D. Morris.
-He attended Horace Mann School until 1942 when he joined the United States Navy.
-After the war Morris entered the United States Naval Academy in Annapolis, Maryland.
+He attended Horace Mann School until 1942, when he joined the United States Navy.
+After the war, Morris entered the United States Naval Academy in Annapolis, Maryland.
 He graduated with a degree in electrical engineering in 1948.
-Morris stated that he was ranked first in his class for naval history, second for English and 409th (out of 410) for electrical engineering.
+Morris stated that he was ranked first in his class for naval history, second for English, and 409th (out of 410) for electrical engineering.
 Morris served aboard several destroyers before attending the navy's Intelligence School and learning Russian.
 He earned two Korean War battle stars and a Navy Commendation Medal.
-In 1951 he published a novel China Station.
+In 1951, he published a novel China Station.

-Morris joined the Central Intelligence Agency in 1956, though he remained in the United States Navy Reserve, retiring as a lieutenant commander in 1972.
-Morris spent 17 years in the CIA serving mostly in a Soviet-facing anti-espionage role.
-His service included a five-year stint in Berlin, including the period in which the Berlin Wall was constructed, and postings to Paris, Kinshasa and Vietnam.
-In 1957 he published another novel, Warm Bodies, based on his wartime naval service.
+Morris joined the Central Intelligence Agency (CIA) in 1956, though he remained in the United States Navy Reserve, retiring as a lieutenant commander in 1972.
+Morris spent 17 years in the CIA serving mostly in a Soviet-facing antiespionage role.
+His service included a five-year stint in Berlin, including the period in which the Berlin Wall was constructed, and postings to Paris, Kinshasa, and Vietnam.
+In 1957, he published another novel, Warm Bodies, based on his wartime naval service.
 The work was adapted into the 1961 film All Hands on Deck.